jundalisay/superblist/content/en/material/solutions/light-based-computing.md

 heading: "Using the advantages of light for computing"
 title: "Light-based Computing"
 image: /photos/physics/light.jpg
-description: "Sequential Light based Computing is one of the technologies that can be developed from Material Superphysics.
-It aims to complement non-linear quantum computing"
+description: "Sequential Light based Computing is one of the technologies that can be developed from Material Superphysics"
 date: "2020-01-01"
 contributors: ['Juan']
 linkTitle: "Light Based Computing"